DIY Pixie Den Lantern and Tips for Working in Tiny Spaces

 Keep the template as a guide when collecting the larger bits that make up the bones of the pixie den.
 In my case, I used an interesting branch as a focal point around which I could build a bookshelf and a small table.

 All I needed to do was use the “floorspace” template to cut the branch to the right size.

-For the table, I used a sliver of wood that just happened to fit around that branch.
+For the table, I used a sliver of wood that fit around that branch.

 All I needed to do was cut a few twigs to give the table a leg or three to stand on.

 With the shelf, I wasn’t that lucky, and I’m guessing you won’t be either.
 To figure out how to cut a shelf, I used a piece of paper and squished it around the branch.
 The squish marks can be cut away to create a paper template.